GhoulMonkey/DLTBRuntimeCrane/README.md

 ## Downloads

 **[Latest release](https://github.com/GhoulMonkey/DLTBRuntimeCrane/releases/latest)**
--- the installable archive, built from the tagged source by GitHub Actions.

-Also on Nexus Mods, at
+Also on Nexus Mods, at <https://www.nexusmods.com/dyinglightthebeast/mods/973>.
-<https://www.nexusmods.com/dyinglightthebeast/mods/973>.
-The two archives have
-the same layout and install the same way, but are not byte-identical: the linker records the build path, so the same source compiled on another machine produces different binaries.

 See [CHANGELOG.md](CHANGELOG.md) for what changed in each version.